 The Alhambra, overlooking Grenada

-Granada was once the last bastion of Al-Andalus (Muslim Spain) when it was ruled by the moors.
+When the Moors ruled it, Granada was the last bastion of Al-Andalus (Muslim Spain).
 You can see examples of this history in the form of Granada's most famous landmark, the Alhambra, which receives more than two million visitors annually.
-In the morning, you'll meet an expert guide for a private tour.
+In the morning, you'll meet an expert guide for a private visit.

-This imposing Muslim fortress was built atop a hill overlooking Granada and dates to the 9th century.
-It was rebuilt in the 14th century by the Nasrid Dynasty and served as a Moorish palace until 1492 when after the Christian reconquest it became the Royal Court of Ferdinand and Isabella.
-It's now a UNESCO World Heritage Site, and on a tour, you'll walk through its grand halls and stroll the Generalife Gardens, which are filled with colorful flowers and fountains and offer panoramic views of the city down below.
+This imposing 9th-century Muslim fortress was built atop a hill overlooking Granada.
+The Nasrid Dynasty was rebuilt in the 14th century, serving as a Moorish palace until 1492.
+After the Christian reconquest, it became the Royal Court of Ferdinand and Isabella and is now a UNESCO World Heritage Site.
+Enjoy walking through its grand halls and stroll the Generalife Gardens, filled with colorful flowers, fountains, and panoramic city views.

-After the tour, You'll have free time to enjoy Grenada on your own.
+After the visit, you'll have free time to enjoy Granada on your own.
 You can walk around the labyrinthine streets of the Albayzin and Sacromonte quarters, the well-preserved historic neighborhoods of the city.
 In areas such as these, you can visit the Granada Cathedral, Royal Church, Alcaicería (old silk market), and Madraza (medieval Koranic school).

 Rural Andalusia